sebastianromerocruz/CS-3113-Intro-To-Game-Programming/README.md

      **/
     ```

 It's also worth remembering that a single 100-word ChatGPT-4 response uses the equivalent of [**a whole 500ml bottle of water**](https://www.techrepublic.com/article/generative-ai-data-center-water-use/), with [**ChatGPT-3 not doing much better**](https://arxiv.org/pdf/2304.03271).
-This may or may not sound like a lot, but with a little under a [**third of the world's population having no access to potable water**](https://www.unesco.org/reports/wwdr/en/2024/s), it might be worth reserving the use of generative AI for things that actually need it and not to generate code that will give you an F in this class.
+This may or may not sound like a lot, but with a [**quarter of the world's population having no access to potable water**](https://www.who.int/news/item/26-08-2025-1-in-4-people-globally-still-lack-access-to-safe-drinking-water---who--unicef), it might be worth reserving the use of generative AI for things that actually need it and not to generate code that will give you an F in this class.

 <a id="11-2"></a>